stephenwaskew/MazeTabMobile/README.md

 <p>
 </p>

-> Mobile application for MazeTab.
-I used this udemy tutorial https://www.udemy.com/share/102F8MAEYeeV9STXo=/ to help in the development.
+> Mobile application for MazeTab created using React-native, Expo, and Google Cloud YouTube API.
+You should be able to clone and run the app.
+For it to fully work you will need to add your own YouTube API key.

 ### 🏠 [Homepage](mazetab.com)